MSc or MBA: Choosing the More Appropriate Qualification for You

 topic, over and above those who only possess an undergraduate degree.

-- For young graduates, whilst an MSc is regarded as
+- For recent graduates, whilst an MSc is regarded as

 desirable, industrial experience is often what potential employees really value.

 - An MBA compliments and balances an undergraduate

 degree, especially if the first degree is in a particularly acute

 specialism.
 The MBA provides more career options and demonstrates broader